A Linear Time Algorithm for Seeds Computation: Introduction

 \section{Introduction}

-The notion of periodicity in words is widely used in many fields, such as combinatorics on words, pattern matching, data compression, automata theory formal language theory, molecular biology etc.\ (see~\cite{Lot01}).
-The concept of quasiperiodicity is a generalization of the notion of periodicity, and was defined by Apostolico \& Ehrenfeucht in~\cite{Apo93}.
-A quasiperiodic word is entirely covered by occurrences of another (shorter) word, called the quasiperiod or the cover.
+The notion of periodicity in words is widely used in many fields, such as combinatorics on words, pattern matching, data compression, automata theory, formal language theory, molecular biology etc.\ (see~\cite{Lothaire2005}).
+The concept of quasiperiodicity, introduced by Apostolico and Ehrenfeucht in~\cite{DBLP:journals/tcs/ApostolicoE93}, is a generalization of the notion of periodicity: A quasiperiodic word is entirely covered by occurrences of another (shorter) word, called the \emph{quasiperiod} or the \emph{cover}.
 The occurrences of the quasiperiod may overlap, while in a periodic repetition the occurrences of the period do not overlap.
-Hence, quasiperiodicity enables detecting repetitive structure of words when it cannot be found using the classical characterizations of periods.
-An extension of the notion of a cover is the notion of a seed --- a cover which is not necessarily aligned with the ends of the word being covered, but is allowed to overflow on either side.
-Seeds were first introduced and studied by Iliopoulos, Moore and Park~\cite{DBLP:journals/algorithmica/IliopoulosMP96}.
+Hence, quasiperiodicity enables detecting repetitive structure of words which cannot be found using the classic characterizations in terms of periods.

+An extension of the notion of a cover is the notion of a \emph{seed}: a cover which is not necessarily aligned with the ends of the word being covered, but is allowed to overflow on either side; see \cref{fig:ex_seed}.
+More formally, a word $v$ is a \emph{seed} of $w$ if $v$ is a subword of $w$ and $w$ is a subword of some word $u$ covered by $v$.